HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Benchmark Construction

 \subsection{Problem Selection Criteria}

 Our primary goal is to evaluate an LLM's capacity for reasoning rather than its ability to regurgitate well-known algorithms.
-To this end, we intentionally exclude ubiquitous problems such as the Traveling Salesman Problem~\cite{robinson1949tsp} and canonical satisfiability (SAT) formulations~\cite{schaefer1978sat} -- problems that are so widely studied and frequently included in public datasets that they are likely memorized during pretraining.
+To this end, \emph{we intentionally exclude ubiquitous problems} such as TSP~\citep{robinson1949tsp} and SAT~\citep{schaefer1978sat}---problems that are so widely studied and frequently included in public datasets that they are likely memorized during pretraining.
 Instead, we focus on problems that meet the following criteria:

-\textbf{Limited exposure in the literature.} For each candidate problem, we perform a Google Scholar search and retain it only if the most-cited paper has fewer than 1,000 citations (as of April 2025).
-This empirical threshold ensures that the problem is well-defined and supported by peer-reviewed work, yet not so well-known that an LLM could solve it through rote memorization or pattern matching.
+\textbf{Limited exposure in the literature.} For each candidate problem, we perform a Google Scholar search and retain it only if the most-cited paper has fewer than 1,000 citations (as of May 2025).
+This 1,000-citation cutoff is a practical criterion to exclude heavily standardized textbook CO problems that are almost certainly present in LLM training corpora, while still preserving well-defined, peer-reviewed problems.
+This \emph{empirical} threshold increases the likelihood that the LLM must genuinely reason and design new heuristics rather than rely on cached or widely publicized patterns.

 \textbf{Clear natural-language specification with well-defined objectives.} Each problem must be clearly expressible using plain language without the need for visual aids.
 We encode mathematical objectives in \LaTeX\ to eliminate ambiguity, ensuring the LLM receives well-specified instructions.